nishchalk/dsp_playground/README.md

-# Digitl Signal Processing Playground
+# Digital Signal Processing Playground

 This is a group project for the course 'Foundations of Educational Technology' by Prof.Kaushal Bhagat.
 You can find the ppt [here](https://docs.google.com/presentation/d/1Dbipr_cSxPfVV9mUocxhtRKsTAuKE0nQO6y44M568G4/edit?usp=sharing)